 How to make friends in Japan.

-When you’re finished making friends and studying your mountain kanji, head back down the same way you came (and if you skipped Ko-arashima on the way up then consider giving it a visit if you’ve got the time).
+When you’re finished making friends and studying your mountain kanji, head back down the same way you came (and if you skipped Ko-arashima on the way up, consider visiting it if you’ve got the time).

 Mt Arashima Snake